WMNS 330: Feminist Theory

 It is my desire that the class be student driven rather than instructor driven.
 We are here, finally, to answer your questions, not mine; so that you might better understand the debates in feminist theory.
 There is no coverage requirement in this course; there will be no tests.
 You will learn from me but also from each other and from rigorously engaging the material; the objective of the course is for us to construct knowledge collaboratively.
 Therefore, lectures by the instructor will be kept to a minimum.
 This means that if you have a question and you want a lecture, the responsibility is yours to ask for it.
 Otherwise, the class will focus on discussion of materials, small group discussions, writing and the sharing of writing, and group presentations of material.

 Study Guides: The primary means by which we will construct knowledge is the study guide.
-We will construct one together for every class using a software program known as a “wiki” (Wikipedia is a good example of a wiki).
+We will construct one together for every class using the Moodle glossary program.
 Every class three people will be assigned to construct the study guide for that class (don’t worry you will each do your own separate piece).
 You will enter your own piece into the wiki and when complete it becomes available to every student in the class.
 The 3 components of the study guides are: summary of the reading, questions for discussion, key words.
 A schedule of assignments and instructions are forthcoming.

 The components of your grade will be based upon the following: